 And while there is some debate over the merits of rechargeable batteries, the majority of organizations still point to them being the smarter choice.

 When I dive with clients, I have a rule (a rule I also apply when I’m just pleasure diving): every dive, every diver brings back one piece of debris or garbage found underwater.

 This is using the dynamics of the “take only pictures…”.
 If every diver everywhere brought back one piece of garbage for every dive they do, we’d clear up that Pacific Garbage Island in no time.

-A final word on sustainable diving can made by referring to the 18th century philosopher Immanuel Kant.
-His Categorical Imperative states that we should all act in a way that could work as universal law.
+A final word on sustainable diving can be made by referring to the 18th-century philosopher Immanuel Kant.
+His Categorical Imperative states that we should all act in a way that could work as Universal Law.

-So basically, act in the way you’d want everyone to act.
+Essentially, act in the way you’d want everyone to act.
 Do not accept the notion that “it’s only me doing this, so it’s OK”.
-Be the change you want to see, and be the responsible, sustainable diver you’d want everyone else to be.
+Be the agent of change you want to see, and be the responsible, sustainable diver you’d want everyone else to be.